Austin-Travis County EMS keeping up with new fentanyl trends ahead of big events

 Some groups have been trying to make fentanyl testing strips available to the community.

-ATCEMS said they don’t use testing strips and base their response on other signs like if a patient has a lower level of consciousness or alertness, or their breathing slows down.
+ATCEMS said it doesn’t use testing strips and bases its response on other signs like if a patient has a lower level of consciousness or alertness or their breathing slows down.